 Plaques can be obtained by completing the application form (found in the link below).
 More information on how to find the required information on your home can be found in the “How to Search” document.

 The total cost of each plaque is $150.
-The City of Edmonton will cover 50% of the plaque cost and the homeowner is responsible for covering the other 50% ($75)
+The City of Edmonton very generously contributed to half the cost for the years 2018, 2019 and 2020.

 Plaques can be obtained by any owner of a property in Westmount that was built prior to 1940